sent-hil/bitesized/Readme.md

 ## Motivation

-It started when I saw a [blog post](http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/) about using redis bitmaps to store user retention data.
+It started when I saw a [blog post](http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/) about using redis bitmaps to store user event data.
 It sounded pretty neat and simple, not to mention fun, to implement.

+This project started as simple wrapper around bit operations, but has since taken a life of its own.
+I'm currently in the process of adding functionality that's a level higher, ie provide user analytics, not just store data.

 ## Install